jinmiyoon/CASPER/README.md

 ```shell
 micromamba create --file casper_requirement.yml
 ```
-To activate the environment, run:
+To activate the environment, run in the Casper directory:
 ```shell
 micromamba activate casper311
 ```